-"They could fall even more as and when the European Central Bank raises interest rates."'You can't move'
+"They could fall even more as and when the European Central Bank raises interest rates."

 For some, the Dutch experience provides an economic lesson of the risks for a prosperous economy caught up in a post-bubble crunch when it has ceded control of its monetary policy, interest rates and currency.